SAP CRM Action Profile: Complete Tutorial

 Processing Types

-In the Action Definition, processing type is specified.
-Processing types specifies how the action is processed at the Processing Time.
-There are different Processing Types available:
+In the Action Definition, processing type specifies how the action runs at the Processing Time.
+Available types include:

 • Smart Forms